smonty93/MAVISIM/docs/runningmavisimshort.md

-# Running MAVISIM: The Short Version
+# Getting Started With MAVISIM

 A simple example script is provided in the form of a Jupyter Notebook in the github repo: `mavisim.ipynb`.
 Once the data dependencies are downloaded (see [install](install.md) for more info), the notebook can be ran:
 ```bash